What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://hcis-lab.github.io/RiskBench/}{RiskBench} \cite{RiskBench} is a scenario-based dataset with 6916 scenarios created using CARLA \cite{CARLA}.
+\paragraph{\textbf{RiskBench:}} \href{https://hcis-lab.github.io/RiskBench/}{RiskBench} \cite{RiskBench} is a scenario-based dataset with 6916 scenarios created using CARLA \cite{CARLA}.
 It analyzes risks arising from three types of anomalies (in our taxonomy): i) dynamic road users with \textit{abnormal kinematic patterns} that have an interaction with the ego vehicle; ii) static \textit{obstacles}, including illegal parking, street barrier, traffic cone, and traffic warning; and iii) \textit{collisions} indicating an anomalous event.
-It also has normal traffic scenarios.
+It also has normal traffic scenarios, allowing for a more balanced assessment of both risk detection accuracy and false alarm rates.
 The design of scenarios is determined by static environmental factors (map, area, and road topology) and dynamic elements (risk type, semantic category of anomalous entity, and behavior of road users) and augmented by various illumination, weather and traffic conditions.
 Each scenario is extracted as sequential images at a resolution of 640×256.
 Due to the inherent advantages of the simulator, RiskBench provides various labels, such as distance, spatial coordinates, and instance masks.
 Fig.~\ref{fig:riskbench_visualization} presents three sample frames, each showing a risk category, and highlights the labeled anomaly.
 Annotations focus exclusively on pre-designated objects and their associated specific risks, while overlooking other potential hazards in the same or different risk categories.
-An example is illustrated in Fig.~\ref{fig:riskbench_visualization} (B) where neglected hazards include closer pedestrians and vehicles that could collide with the target vehicle after the initial impact.
-This limitation may create artificial boundaries in risk evaluation by focusing on preselected hazards rather than capturing the complex, interconnected nature of real-world risks.
+An example is illustrated in Fig.~\ref{fig:riskbench_visualization} (B), where neglected hazards include closer pedestrians and vehicles that could collide with the target vehicle after initial impact.
+This limitation may create artificial boundaries in risk assessment by focusing on preselected hazards rather than capturing the complex, interconnected nature of real-world risks.